 Tom’s educational background is in mechanical engineering with a master’s degree in business.
 He has over 40 years of on the job experience in developing communities for every lifestyle.

-Throughout his building career, Tom has been involved in the community.
+Throughout his development and building career, Tom has been involved in the community.
 He has helped remodel and supervise the construction of two Ronald McDonald Houses, recruited the HBA’s involvement in the Access Home for the Blue Valley School District, participated in building a Habitat for Humanity home and built a Touch by Cancer display home in 2005.

 Tom has served as president of Kansas City’s HBA and was elected to KC Home builders Hall of Fame in 2002.
 Members of the HBA Hall of Fame not only share a commitment to quality home building, but they also donate time to community service projects.
 Tom donated significant time to the remodeling and construction of two local Ronald McDonald Houses.
 He served as a project manager for the first Cherry Street Ronald McDonald House.
 Tom enlisted the help of the local HBA when he became involved in the construction of the Blue Valley School District Access House for specially challenged students.